gatukgl/my-clubhouse-react/docs/resources-n-codesnippet.md

    }
    ```

-4. Dd

-5. Rooms for state before fetching from API
+4. Rooms for state before fetching from API

    ```js
    const rooms = [